penoonan/app/README.md

 ##Getting Started

-The best way to install sketch is by using [Composer](http://www.getcomposer.org).
+The best way to install Sketch is with [Composer](http://www.getcomposer.org).
 In your terminal, navigate to anywhere inside your wordpress installation, and install Sketch with one command:

 * `composer create-project sketch/app -s dev your-app-name-goes-here --prefer-dist`